adibarra/enchant-tweaker/README.md

 <summary> View Enhanced Enchantments </summary>

 ### More Binding
 Enabling this tweak will allow Curse of Binding to scale with enchantment level.
 Higher levels will decrease the chance of the item dropping on death.
 The effect maxes out at Curse of Binding X, Binding I is kept the same as vanilla.
-Formula: `Drop Chance on Death = 1.1 - 0.1 * bindingLevel`.
+Formula: `Drop Chance = 1.0 + step - step * bindingLevel`.
+The step is configurable (default 0.1).

+### More Blast Protection
+Enabling this tweak will replace the additive blast protection knockback formula with multiplicative scaling.
+Knockback never reaches zero.
+Formula: `Knockback = knockback * base^level`.
+The base is configurable (default 0.85, meaning 15% reduction per level).

 ### More Channeling
 Enabling this tweak will allow Channeling to scale with enchantment level.
 Channeling I only works during thunderstorms.
 Channeling II will allow Channeling to work during rain.
 No scaling for higher levels.

+### More Fire Protection
+Enabling this tweak will replace the additive fire protection duration formula with multiplicative scaling.
+Fire duration never reaches zero.
+Formula: `Duration = duration * base^level`.
+The base is configurable (default 0.85, meaning 15% reduction per level).

 ### More Flame
 Enabling this tweak will allow Flame to scale with enchantment level.
 Flame I lasts 5 seconds.
-Each additional level adds 2 seconds.
+Each additional level adds extra burn time.
 Continues scaling for higher levels (uncapped).
-Formula: `Burn Duration = 5 + 2 * flameLevel`.
+Formula: `Burn Duration = 5 + per_level * (flameLevel - 1)`.
+The per-level increment is configurable (default 2).

 ### More Infinity
 **Overrides BowInfinityFix.** Enabling this tweak will allow Infinity to scale with enchantment level.
 Lets bows with Infinity have a chance at shooting without consuming an arrow.
 Continues scaling for higher levels (capped at 100% chance).
-Formula: `Free Arrow Chance = 0.03 * infinityLevel`. (+3% chance per level)
+Formula: `Free Arrow Chance = pct * infinityLevel`.
+The per-level percentage is configurable (default 0.03, meaning +3% per level).

+### More Looting
+Enabling this tweak will make Looting also increase XP drops from mob kills.
+Higher Looting levels give more bonus XP.
+Formula: `XP = xp * (1.0 + lootingLevel * multiplier)`.
+The multiplier is configurable (default 0.5, meaning +50% XP per Looting level).

 ### More Mending
 Enabling this tweak will allow Mending to scale with enchantment level.
 Mending II is the same as vanilla Mending.
 Mending I has ~10% XP efficiency loss and Mending III has ~10% XP efficiency gain.
-The effect maxes out at Mending X. Formula: `Repair Cost = 0.6 - 0.05 * mendingLevel`.
+Formula: `Repair Cost = clamp(0.6 - step * mendingLevel, floor, 0.6)`.
+Both step (default 0.05) and floor (default 0.1) are configurable.

 ### More Multishot
 Enabling this tweak will allow Multishot to scale with enchantment level.
-Each additional level will add 2 arrows to the shot.
+Each additional level adds extra arrows to the shot.
 Crossbows take damage for **each** Multishot arrow shot.
 Continues scaling for higher levels (uncapped).
+Formula: `Arrow Count = multishotLevel * per_level + 1`.
+The per-level increment is configurable (default 2).

+### More Protection
+Enabling this tweak will replace the additive EPF protection formula with multiplicative scaling.
+Protection never reaches 100% immunity.
+Formula: `Damage = damage * base^epf`.
+The base is configurable (default 0.96, meaning 4% reduction per EPF point).

 </details>